 Panama City can be difficult to navigate at first.
-The city has a public bus system, but signage is only in the local language, and although the city is currently upgrading its fleet, the old buses can be crowded and confusing for newcomers.
+The city has a public MetroBus system, visitors can use a Rapi>Pass card that can be bought and recharged at grocery stores.
 Taxis are the most common way to get around in Panama City, as an average ride should be under $10 to most parts of the city.
 Taxis are not metered, and can be hailed on the street or ordered by phone (although a dispatch fee is often charged).
 Taxis can also be hired at an hourly or weekly rate, which can be cost-effective for frequent sightseeing and dining trips.
 Rental cars are available, but the local driving is very aggressive and self-driving can be the source of frustration rather than convenience.

-The official currency is the Panamanian Balboa (PAB), equal to 100 centesimos, but the US Dollar is accepted everywhere at a rate of PAB 1 = US$1.
+The official currency is the Panamanian Balboa (PAB), equal to 100 centesimos, but the US Dollar is accepted everywhere.
 Balboa are available only in coin denominations.
 The only paper currency used is US dollars.
 It is easy to exchange currency in Panama at banks, exchange shops, hotels and the airport.
 Avoid the black market.
 The best rates are offered at the larger banks.
 Old, creased and dirty foreign notes may be refused for exchange.
-Most major credit cards, American Express, Visa, MasterCard and Diners club, are widely accepted.
+Most major credit cards, American Express, Visa, MasterCard, and Diners club, are widely accepted.
 There are numerous ATMs in Panama City.

 There are buses and minivans dubbed Taxi de Turismo, which can be booked from the Information Booth in the arrivals hall.
 The transfer time is about half an hour.